Who Are the Heirs of Patrick Henry?

-Who Are the Heirs of Patrick Henry? is an essay by author Robert Heinlein, defending continued above-ground nuclear testing by the US.
-It was printed as a paid ad in 1958, in response to a similar ad by The National Committee for a SANE Nuclear Policy urging that the US unilaterally end testing.
+Who Are the Heirs of Patrick Henry? is an essay by author Robert Heinlein, defending continued above-ground nuclear testing by the United States.
+It was printed as a paid ad in 1958, in response to a similar ad by The National Committee for a SANE Nuclear Policy urging that the U.S. unilaterally end testing.

 SANE was famously advocating a ban on nuclear testing by the United States, emphasizing the danger of exposure to fallout.
 This was supported by an estranged Heinlein friend, Isaac Asimov, who later said he was happy to have "played a very small part in bringing about the nuclear-test ban".
 He had written a paper detailing the effects of carbon-14 on human beings called The Radioactivity of the Human Body, the first popular media examination of the issue.

 When SANE took out an ad to this effect in Heinlein's local newspaper, Colorado Springs Gazette Telegraph, Heinlein, within days, responded with his own ad.
-In it, he acknowledged that nuclear testing has some impact but not anything like the claims he described as "willfully distorted," but stated that even if the very slight impact was "a hundred times as great we still would choose it to the dead certainty of Communist enslavement."
+In it, he acknowledged that nuclear testing has some impact but not anything like the claims he described as "willfully distorted", but stated that even if the very slight impact was "a hundred times as great[,] we still would choose it to the dead certainty of Communist enslavement".

 His article had started with a Patrick Henry quote:

-After stating that there was indeed a danger of death by nuclear war, Heinlein stated, "These are the risks.
+After stating that there was indeed a danger of death by nuclear war, Heinlein stated: "These are the risks.
 The alternative is surrender.
 We accept the risks."

 Heinlein sent this article to many of his friends with a reaction that was, at best, mixed.
-Even among those who agreed with him, the author and editor John W. Campbell responded, "Your newspaper ads aren’t going to do much good, Bob, because the Common Man is in control... and he's quite incapable of understanding the complexities of the systems he's controlling."
+Even among those who agreed with him, the author and editor John W. Campbell responded: "Your newspaper ads aren’t going to do much good, Bob, because the Common Man is in control... and he's quite incapable of understanding the complexities of the systems he's controlling."